Estate Planning - Taxes

 Generation-Skipping Transfer Taxes

-Generation-skipping transfer taxes (GST taxes) apply to outright gifts and transfers in trust that skip a generation or to unrelated individuals more than 37 and one-half years younger than the donor.
+Generation-skipping transfer taxes (GST taxes) apply to outright gifts and transfers in trust that skip a generation or to unrelated individuals more than 37-and-one-half years younger than the donor.
 GST taxes are imposed if the transfer avoids incurring estate or gift tax at each generation level.
 GST tax is imposed at the highest marginal estate and gift tax rate applicable at the time of the gift, bequest, transfer or termination.
-For generation skipping transfers occurring in 2011 or 2012, the exemption will be $5,000,000 (adjusted for inflation in 2012) and the tax rate will be 35%.
+As of January 1, 2024, the GST tax rate is 40 percent with a GST exemption of $13,610,000.
+However, portability does not apply to the GST exemption.

 Seek Experienced Legal Counsel